Josephhtoo/EGL315-AY23-24/README.md

 ![Capture](Thumbnails/Final_Product2.jpg)

-We added 2 more buttons, green and yellow based from the MVP for users to hit reptitively as quickly as they can, this is another scoring system that whoever hits the most time score more points than the other
+2 more buttons were added, green and yellow for users to hit reptitively as quickly as possible.
+This is another scoring system that adds to the dice roll score, giveing players an additional chance to beat their opponent.

 ## How to play